SamPage4427/se_project_aroundtheus/README.md

-# Project 3: Around The U.S.
+# Project 3 and 4: Around The U.S.

 ### Overview